rdelval/aurora/docs/reference/configuration.md

 ### VariableBatchUpdateStrategy Objects

 Similar to Batch Update strategy, this strategy will wait until all instances in a current group are updated before updating more instances.
-However, with this strategy the size of each group may change as the update progresses.
+However, instead of maintaining a static group size, the size of each group may change as the update progresses.
+For example, an update which modifies a total of 10 instances may be done in batch sizes of 2, 3, and 5.
+If the number of instances to be updated are greater than the sum of the groups, the last group size will be used in perpetuity until all instances are updated.
+Following the previous example, if instead of 10 instances 20 instances are modified, the update groups would become: 2, 3, 5, 5, 5.

 | object                       | type     | description
 | ---------------------------- | :------: | ------------